Optimize Tweets with Cards

 When viewing a Tweet with a Player Card on a desktop, the URL you specify via

-twitter:player will be rendered in an iFrame in the timeline upon expand of the Tweet.
+twitter:player will be rendered in the timeline upon expand of the Tweet.
 (It will be shown automatically when the Tweet is pinned open on a user’s profile, or viewed on a Tweet permalink page.)

 On mobile.twitter.com and other clients, the image preview is displayed, and links directly to the URL in the user’s Tweet in the default web browser of that platform.